 The default date of birth for my child is incorrect and it won't allow me to complete the registration if I correct it.
 What should I do?

 This is part of the verification piece with Hockey Canada and is great that we are catching these.
-If this happens, please email Audrey with your child's name and the correct date of birth so she can update the Hockey Canada Registry and then you will be able to complete the registration with the correct information.
+If this happens, please email our office with your child's name and the correct date of birth so she can update the Hockey Canada Registry and then you will be able to complete the registration with the correct information.

 The form requires one parent’s (or guardian’s) information but allows for two.
 What is the benefit of including two parent’s information?